wp-plugins/adrotate-switch/readme.txt

 == Changelog ==

+= 1.2.1 =
+* NOTE: Older versions of AdRotate (Pro) are no longer supported!
+* Support for AdRotate Pro 3.12.5 and newer
+* Support for AdRotate Free 3.11.3 and newer

 = 1.2 =
 * NOTE: Older versions of AdRotate (Pro) are no longer supported!
 * Support for AdRotate Pro 3.12.4 and newer